 Sometimes it can be a real challenge to find the perfect Christmas gift for a senior loved one who seemingly has everything.
 However, older adults often have unique needs, and you can choose the gifts you buy based on these needs.
-Las Vegas elder home care experts have put together a list of gifts you might want to pick up for your loved one this Christmas.
+Las Vegas home care experts have put together a list of gifts you might want to pick up for your loved one this Christmas.

 1. Brain-Boosting Games